moechaieb/pluginhost/README.md

 - **PluginHost**: Manages the lifecycle and operations of audio plugins.
 - **PluginScan**: Handles the scanning of available plugins and manages asynchronous loading.
-- **PluginHostAttachment**: Integrates the plugin host with web-based interfaces, allowing for remote control and monitoring.
 - **Plugin**: Represents a single plugin instance with associated functionalities like window management and parameter control.

 ### usage